ludocode/onramp/docs/setup-guide.md

 If there is a native machine code VM for your platform (e.g. `linux-x86_64/`), the scripts will use it.
 This is a true bootstrap process in which the only non-firmware trust seeds are your kernel and coreutils.
 (On Linux it doesn't even need a libc, so you could in theory bootstrap Onramp with nothing but a statically linked BusyBox.)

-(If you don't trust your kernel, you'll need to bootstrap Onramp in freestanding.
-See the Freestanding section below.)
+If you don't trust your kernel or coreutils, you'll need to bootstrap Onramp in freestanding.
+See the "Freestanding" section below.

 If there isn't a machine code VM for your platform, the script will attempt to compile a VM or use an interpreted one.
 If it cannot find a VM that works on your system, the script will fail.